 - You don’t “meet targets” you “crush goals”

-Using uncommon language grabs attention, creates energy and makes you memorable.
+Using uncommon language grabs attention, creates energy and creates business-winning sales presentations.

 Zzzzzz’s: How to Avoid Them